If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Wine or Coffee Stains

-4. Blot: Blot the area with a sponge or towel to remove the stain and solution.
+4. Rinse: Blot with a wet sponge to remove the soap suds.

 Pro Tip